 If you’re the type of cyclist that wants to get in as many New England races as you can every year, you’ll want to mark this race on your calendar.

-It’s not one of the better-known hill climbs in New England, but due to its strict limits on the amount of registrations allowed per year, it always sells out.
+It’s not one of the better-known hill climbs in New England, but due to its strict limits on the number of registrations allowed per year, it always sells out.
 If you don’t register early you may have to sit on the waiting list.
 You won’t want to do that since this is a great bike ride with plenty of prizes amidst phenomenal scenery.
-Check out the scenery in the video below to get a feel for it.
+Check out as well this post about taking rest and nutrition.

 The race begins close to Conway, New Hampshire and you’ll be following the Kancamagus Highway to get to Kancamagus Pass.
 You’ll find that it’s a gradual incline during the initial 16 miles but don’t let that fool you.
 Once you’ve reached this milestone you’ll still have 5 miles to go and that is when reality strikes.
 The last section has an average 7% grade with some short and rather steep sections.
 This steeper climb consists of a 1,300 feet rise over 4.6 miles.